• Skip to primary navigation

 In summary, Italian tuna's processing and canning involve selecting fish, cleaning, pre-cooking, portioning, adding oil and salt, sealing cans, and heating at high temperatures to sterilize.

-All to give you a delightful experience with every bite.
+All to give you a nice experience with every bite.

 4 - Flavor and Texture